Work permits for employees in Thailand: A complete guide for employers [2024]

 What should an employer do if an employee with a Thai work permit leaves the company?

-When an employee with a work permit leaves a company, the employer is required to notify the Ministry of Labour and return the work permit within seven days from the employment termination date.
+When an employee with a work permit leaves a company, the employer is required to notify the Ministry of Labour and return the work permit.
 The company should also notify the Immigration Bureau about the termination of the employment.
 This will cancel the employee's visa and work permit, and they will need to leave Thailand unless they have another type of visa allowing them to stay.

 Can a work permit be transferred if an employee changes jobs within Thailand?